Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/agent_security.md

 ## Agent configuration file

+The agents use credentials (username/password) to access the API Manager system.
+By default, the username and password are stored in clear text inside the agent configuration files.

+To remove the credentials from the agent configuration file, export environment variables (`APIMANAGER_AUTH_USERNAME` / `APIMANAGER_AUTH_PASSWORD` for connecting API Manager, `APIGATEWAY_AUTH_USERNAME` / `APIGATEWAY_AUTH_PASSWORD` for connecting Node Manager) with their respective values and remove them from the agent configuration file.
+When starting the agent, it will look for these environment variables instead of the value in the file.
+The environment variables take precedence over any values present in configuration file.

-Although the agent configuration allows setting up credential-based configuration as environment variables with clear text, it doesn't provide the necessary security.
+Although the agent configuration allows setting up credential-based configuration as environment variables with clear text, it still doesn't provide the necessary security.
 Instead, you can do one of the following:

 * Reference data keys within `@secret` resource created in Central
 * Script the agent startup with openSSL